PkGamTV/ITGmania-Noteskin-Graphic-Fixes/README.md

 -The same active roll bottomcap fix as Cel as they use the same roll graphics.

 -Fixed the hold's slight gradient mismatches at the top loop point like Cel too.

+-----DDR Rainbow-----

+-I do not know how Meter made this so I just put the whole fallback noteskin in with the correct updated fallback code to match what ITGmania names the DDR ones, lol!
+But basically it will show the colors accurately by position, not quantification like note.
+You can see it's progress at his place here: https://github.com/Pete-Lawrence/Peters-Noteskins

 ====================